-Easy boule-style Italian pull-apart bread with melted Provolone, marinara sauce, garlic, and seasonings.
-No yeast needed!
+Italian Provolone Pull-Apart Bread – a boule-style bread round with melted Provolone, marinara sauce, garlic, and seasonings.
+So easy and so delicious!

 I made pull-apart bread a few months ago and Trevor said, “it sort of looks like a brain.”
 And then I kissed him, told him he’s genius, and gave him